CrowdHailer/useful-music/project/README.md

 - form validation on files
 - csrf middleware
+- html escape
 - all prices are in pence lookup money package
+- Message for failed to delete item because of purchases

 - catalogue to destroy associated items when deleting piece
 - solution to stringifying keys in admin/pieces_controller_test